Translated by Greg

 Everything from tasteful T-shirts and tote bags, clear folder files and other interesting stationery goods, all the way up to iPhone cases - there's a full selection of merchandise so you'll have no problems finding the ideal souvenir to commemorate your experience.

 See Kagura During Your Hiroshima Sightseeing Trip!

-An Evening of Kagura, which is held in the basement auditorium of the Hiroshima Prefectural Art Museum, is perfect for those who'd like to experience Hiroshima Kagura.
-Shows run every Saturday and Sunday at 18:00 in the evening, until November, 2018.
+An Evening of Kagura, which is held in the basement auditorium of the Hiroshima Prefectural Art Museum and at the Hiroshima YMCA International Culture Hall, is perfect for those who'd like to experience Hiroshima Kagura.
+Shows run every Saturday (only on May 12 and June 9 on Sunday) from 19:00 in the evening.

 Occasionally, shows are not offered on some Saturdays and Sundays, and are sometimes held on Mondays and other days of the week, so for details please refer to the official An Evening of Kagura Homepage.

 In Hiroshima prefecture, you can watch shows put on by active Kagura troupes and performances usually run for forty-five minutes.

 For interested parties, please feel free to join the picture taking and other post-show festivities to your heart's satisfaction.
 The show commentary and subtitles are all in English, and afterwards, if you'd like to chat with the troupe members, an interpreter will be available.

 Every Wednesday at 19:00 at the Hiroshima Prefectural Citizen's Culture Center, two Hiroshima Kagura shows are run as regular performances.

 (*Please note that these shows are for the general public.
 As a result, English subtitles won't be available, however, show notes in English will be distributed).

 Also, for those who would like to see a Kagura show held in nature, held at an actual kagura hall (in a shrine), or in a large venue, we recommend heading to the north part of Hiroshima prefecture.